 Anovulation With No Cervical Mucus

 A woman’s weight can play an important factor into how much cervical mucus her body produces.
-Women, who are rather thin, may not have enough estrogen present in their body to stimulate ovulation.
-In order to ovulate, a woman needs to have at least 18 percent body fat.
+Women, who are very underweight may not have enough estrogen in their body to stimulate ovulation.
+To ovulate, a woman needs to have at least 18 percent body fat.

-Subsequently, if you are overweight, you could have an excess of estrogen and this can prohibit ovulation by interrupting the hormonal feedback system that orders the egg follicles to mature.
+On the other hand, if you are overweight, you could have an excess of estrogen.
+Excess estrogen and prohibit ovulation by interrupting the hormonal feedback system that orders the egg follicles to mature.